ClojureBridge/community-docs/docs/web-applications/hiccup.md

 {% endhighlight %}

-- Advise to coaches
+- Advice to coaches

-    It's a good idea to look at Hiccup API doc and try some more tags.
+    It's a good idea to look at the Hiccup API docs and try some more tags.
     <br/><br/>

 ### References